-Placard - a sign measuring $10^{3}/{4}$ by $10^{3}/{4}$ inches square-on-point, communicating a hazard by symbol, color, and words or numbers.
-Some placards must be displayed on a square background which is white with a black border (see Figure 4, page 21 for examples of placards).
+Placard - a sign measuring 273 mm (10.8 in) by 273 mm (10.8 in) square-on-point, communicating a hazard by symbol, color, hazard class number and possibly text.
+Some placards must be displayed on a square background which is white with a black border (see Figure 4, page 24 for examples of placards).